Employment Laws in the Public Sector

 These employment-related risks are real.

 - Do you know where to draw the line on an employee’s right to cross-examine their accuser or be legally represented at disciplinary investigations or hearings?
-Do you know the new standards set for handling bullying claims?
+What should your response now be in the light of McKelvey?

-- Do you know how to calculate the gender pay gap between male and female employees, or what might constitute reasonable accommodation in the light of Nano Nagle, or how to apply the new Code on retirement?
+- Do you know how to calculate the gender pay gap between male and female employees, or what actions you can take now to reduce your gender pay gap before reporting becomes mandatory?

 There is a fine line between getting things right and getting things wrong and the experts from the ByrneWallace Employment Team explain the pitfalls that await and guide you along the correct path to follow.